So here’s the issue: how do you get more website visitors?

 Start with the national business listing services, like Yelp, Angie’s List, Google Places and Bing Places.
-Try this handy free listing tool at: https://moz.com/local/
+Try this handy free listing tool.

-Many local news outlets have free or very cheap opportunities to list your business.
+Many local news outlets have free or cheap opportunities to list your business.

-Try doing a Google search for “News your city name”.
+Conduct a Google search for “News + your city name”.
 Again, make a list of all results and reach out to them to include your business.

-Many local classifieds also have free or very cheap opportunities to list your business.
+Many local classifieds also have free or cheap opportunities to list your business.

-Chances are, no matter what your business is, there are dozens of industry specific organizations, forums, directories & associations.
+No matter what industry your business is in, there are dozens of industry specific organizations, forums, directories & associations.
 Search Google for your industry name + [organization, forum, etc.]

 And make a list of results and get involved with as many of them as possible.

-Do something for a local charity, donate your work, volunteer for a local non profit organization.
-And try to gently make sure your company get’s credit from an online news outlet.
+Do something for a local charity, donate your work, volunteer for a local non-profit organization, try to break a world record - anything to get people talking.
+And try to gently make sure your company get credit from an online news outlet.